crayminor/rna_seq/final_report.md

 ### RNA Sequencing (Adv.
 Machine Learning Methods Final Project) Report

+Questions to answer in report
+- Interestingness of the problem you are studying.
+(10 points).
+- How challenging and large is the dataset you are studying?
+(10 points)
+- Any aspects that are new in terms of algorithm development, uniqueness of the data, or new applications?
+(20 points)
+- Is your experimental design comprehensive?
+Have you done thoroughly experiments in tuning hyper parameters?
+(30 points)
+- Is your report written in a professional way with sections including abstract, introduction, method/architecture description, experiments ( data and problem description, hyper-parameters, training process etc.), conclusion, and references?
+(30 points)
+- Bonus points will be assigned to projects that have adopted new methods, worked on novel applications, and/or have done a thorough comparison against the existing methods and possible choices.

 #### Abstract:

 - Highlight the interesting aspects of your problem and its potential impact (Question 1).